This Is All I Ask (album)

 This Is All I Ask is a Studio album by American Singer Tony Bennett, released on July 23, 1963, by Columbia Records. it was produced by Ernie Altschuler.

+It features a mix of originals and covers of standards songs, it also featured the new version of This Is All I Ask. (which He previously recorded on Alone Together two years earlier in 1961).

 The album debuted on the Billboard Top LPs chart in the issue dated August 24, 1963, and remained on the album chart for 30 weeks, peaking at number 24. it also debuted on the Cashbox albums chart in the issue dated August 17, 1963, and remained on the chart for in a total of 30 weeks, peaking at number 14.

 Three singles from the album, "This Is All I Ask", debuted on the Billboard Hot 100 in the issue dated July 20, 1963, peaking at number 70 during its seven-weeks stay. and number 55 on the Cashbox singles chart during its eight-weeks stay.
 "True Blue Lou", debuted on the Billboard Hot 100 in the issue dated July 27, 1963, peaking at number 99 during its two-weeks stay.
 "The Moment of Truth", spent its sole week on the Billboard Bubbling Under Hot 100 Singles chart in the issue dated December 14, 1963, peaking at number 104.

 On November 8, 2011, Sony Music Distribution included the CD in a box set entitled The Complete Collection.